• Skip to main content

 Weeks followed up his breakout game last weekend with nine tackles, .5 tackles for a loss and .5 sacks during a 34-31 victory over Arkansas.

-Category: College FootballTag: Anthony Colandrea, Darius Taylor, Dorian Mausi, Horn, TX, Jai'Den Thomas, Jaylen Raynor, Kamren Robinson, Kevin Concepcion, Luke Hasz, McCae Hillstead, Parker Jenkins, Ryan Iengyel, Sonny Lubick, Southwest Conference, Suntarine Perkins, Tyler Brown
+Category: College FootballTag: Anthony Colandrea, Darius Taylor, Dorian Mausi, Jai'Den Thomas, Jaylen Raynor, Kamren Robinson, Kevin Concepcion, Luke Hasz, McCae Hillstead, Parker Jenkins, Ryan Iengyel, Sonny Lubick, Southwest Conference, Suntarine Perkins, Tyler Brown

 FacebookTweetPin